What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 1. Sales & Transaction Processing

-At its core, POS software needs to process sales quickly and securely.
+At its core, POS software needs to process payments and accept payments from customers quickly and securely.
 It should:

 - Accept multiple payment methods (cash, card, mobile payments, online invoices)